mongodb/vault-plugin-secrets-mongodbatlas/README.md

 ## Other Docs

 **The following will be accurate after review and approval by Hashicorp, which is in progress.
-Until then follow read the docs within this repo for more information.**
+Until then read the docs within this repo for more information.**

 See up-to-date [docs](https://www.vaultproject.io/docs/secrets/mongodbatlas/index.html)
 and general [API docs](https://www.vaultproject.io/api/secret/mongodbatlas/index.html).